jfarid27/jfarid27.github.io/_posts/2015-10-06-javascript-mcmc.md

 Now finally, we take a million samples using the Metropolis-Hastings Algorithm, taking a million samples.
 In it, we make the next state choice simply by going left or right from the current state by a small distance.
 The plot is below.

-Does it look "Normal" enough?
+Does it look Normal enough?

 <iframe width="100%" height="450" src="//jsfiddle.net/jrab227/r8cn8jef/1/embedded/result,js" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 ###Further Reading